ska-telescope/ska-pss-protest/docs/src/run.rst

 :code:`--keep` allows the output data products that are created by test runs (written to <outdir> to be preserved.
 By default ProTest completely cleans up after itself leaving no files behind.
 However, for diagnostic puporses, one may wish to keep configuration files, candidates, etc.

 :code:`--reduce` is used to prevent candidate files (e.g., filterbanks) from occupying large amounts of disk space (i.e., in CI pipelines).
-If --reduce is enabled, SPS candidate filterbanks are removed, even if --keep is enabled, and are replaced by a json file (placed in <outdir>) that contains information from the header of each filterbank.
+If :code:`--reduce` is enabled, SPS candidate filterbanks are removed, even if :code:`--keep` is enabled, and are replaced by a json file (placed in <outdir>) that contains information from the header of each filterbank.

 To demonstrate, let's run all of the available SPS (Single Pulse Search) tests.
 We'll use a build tree in this case, and we will leave --outdir and --cache empty.